atuleu/go-deb/README.md

-# go.deb
+# go-deb

-Domain structurue for debian packaging
+go-deb is a Go library for dealing with go packages.

+Its main purpose is to provide Domain structures for debian developer tool written in Go, like `go-deb/ddesk` and `go-deb/apt-repo-queue`